Alloy, Stainless and Magnesium metal polishing

 Due to the jewelers type rouge in it, you can even use it as a glass polish!
 You can read more about this in another one of our car care guides.

-For an easy clean up afterwards, we have made it so it washes off with detergent and water.
-Something you will appreciate if you have used other polishes in the past.
+For an easy clean up afterwards, we have made the new Tru Blu formula so it washes off with just water.
+Yes thats right, just water.
+Feel free to use a gentle soap as well if you really want.
+This is something you will appreciate if you have used other polishes that seem to have the black residue stay in your hands for days after using them.

 The Dirty Deeds microfibre cloths will need to be pre soaked in a bucket with warm water and 50mls of our Microfibre Wash.
 Give them some agitation and then rinse in fresh water before machine washing them.
 Make sure to wash them separately from everything else as the black residue from the polishing will leach into the other cloths they are washed with!

 The Metal Polish has had many upgrades over the years to keep it being the best out there.
-That is important to us as it's something we really take great pride in; especially whilst polishing the Shelby Cobra or Brock A9X's original magnesium rims.
+The new Tru Blu version is keeping with that tradition as it's an important product for us and something we really take great pride in; especially whilst polishing the Shelby Cobra or Brock A9X's original magnesium rims.
 I know you will like what we have created to appease that deep desire to keep the polishable metal parts of our cars looking as fine as possible.

 You can find our Metal Polish in our numerous supporting retailers.
 The closest to you is located on the stockist list linked here.